samlindsay4/cricket-text/README.md

 ## 🏏 Ready for The Ashes 2025!

 This application is ready to use for The Ashes starting November 21, 2025.
-Create your series, set up matches, start scoring, and enjoy the authentic Ceefax experience!
+Create your series, set up matches, start scoring, and enjoy the authentic TELETEST experience!